Dr. Dan Hayden •

 So what does all of this have to do with electing a new American president?
 I am writing this article prior to the November election, but by the time you read it we may already know the outcome.
 And regardless of who won the election, there will be Christians on both sides of the liberal/conservative spectrum who will be either elated or disappointed.
 I know for whom I will vote and I have strong feelings about the desired outcome.
 But that is not the point.

 Regardless of whether our government is Democratic or Republican or Independent, my place in the American system will not change.
 The environment of our culture may alter for better or for worse, but I am still a child of God working and praying for the Kingdom of Christ.
-My hope is not in George W. Bush or Al Gore (or John McCain or Barack Obama), it is in Jesus Christ, “the King of kings and Lord of lords” (1 Tim.
+My hope is not in George W. Bush or Al Gore (edited: or John McCain or Barack Obama, or Donald Trump or Joe Biden, or any other political figure), it is in Jesus Christ, “the King of kings and Lord of lords” (1 Tim.
 6:15).

 I will pray for our governmental leaders, pay my taxes, and obey the laws of the land.
 But I am not of the notion, nor ever have been, that politics is the means of godliness.
 I will continue to preach the Gospel and seek to influence men and women for the cause of Christ as the priority of my life.